anaiva27/Day-Planner-App/README.md

 ## Description

-The client has requested a simple calendar planner application, that allows to save events for each hour, for better time managment.
-The program should easy to use, also each time block needs to be colored in different colors for past, present and future tasks.
-Saved events have to stay inside the blocks, after being saved, even if browser window will be closed and reloaded.
+The client has requested a simple calendar planner application for efficient time management, that saves events for each hour.
+The program should easy to use, also each time block needs to be colored in different colors for the past, present and future tasks.
+The events have to stay inside the blocks, after being saved, even if the browser window will be closed and reloaded.

 ## Table of Contents